 The Interactive Centre for Human Diseases (Pathology Museum)

-The Interactive Centre for Human Diseases is centrally situated on the 5th Level, Room 580, Blackburn Building.
+The Interactive Centre for Human Diseases is situated on the ground floor of the Charles Perkins Centre (D17) on the Camperdown campus.
 It houses approximately 1600 pathological specimens on permanent display.
 The Centre originated in the Anderson Stuart Building in 1889 and was designated "The Museum of Normal and Morbid Anatoly".
 The Centre has a very long history within the University of Sydney and has grown over many years since Dr A MacCormick (later Sir Alexander MacCormick) began the collection of specimens to illustrate lectures to students.

 The first Honorary Curator, Dr S Jamieson, was appointed in 1893.
 The first preparator of specimens was Mr J Shewan.
-When the new medical school opened in 1933 the specimens were moved from the Anderson Stuart Building to the Blackburn Building where new specimens continue to be displayed.
+When the new medical school opened in 1933 the specimens were moved from the Anderson Stuart Building to the Blackburn Building, and more recently to the Charles Perkins Centre where new specimens continue to be displayed.

 The Curatorship of the Centre remained the responsibility of the Pathology Professor until 1976 when Professor Magarey relinquished the position to the preparator, Mr GL Morrison.
 Such was the expertise of Mr Morrison in the field of Medical Museum preparation that both local and overseas visitors would often spend intervals of up to one year learning his techniques.
 Mr Morrison retired in 1998 and Mr G Holden was named Curator.
 He held this position until he departed in 2001.
 The current Curator is Dr M Kekic.